Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Characterization of equilibrium and minimum disequilibrium

 Here, and throughout the rest of the work, we use the variables $z_i$ as an alias for the $i^{th}$ player's decision variables $y_i$ when, for instance, they appear in a ``lower-level'' problem.
 This is common notation in the bilevel programming literature.
 We can reformulate this bilevel problem as

-Such a reformulation has been considered by, for instance, \cite{bard83,tsoukalasEA09}, although it is easy to see that $y_i$ is optimal for the $i^{th}$ lower-level player problem if and only if it is feasible (Constraint~\eqref{gne_gsip:feas1}) and its objective value is less than that of any other feasible point (Constraint~\eqref{gne_gsip:infinite}).
-Depending on the cardinality of the $F_i$ sets, Problem~\eqref{gne_gsip} may have an infinite number of constraints (for each $i$, $z_i$ is effectively an index for the last set of constraints \eqref{gne_gsip:infinite}).
-Thus, \eqref{gne_gsip} may be categorized as a generalized semi-infinite program (GSIP) (see e.g. \cite{guerravazquezEA08} for a review).
-Whether or not \eqref{gne_gsip} is truly infinitely constrained depends on the nature of the $F_i$ sets; however, whether or not it is infinitely constrained does not complicate the following analysis and discussion.
-Thus, to allow for the most general context possible, we will refer to problem~\eqref{gne_gsip} as a GSIP.
+Such a reformulation has been considered by, for instance, \cite{bard83,tsoukalasEA09}, although it is easy to see that $y_i$ is optimal for the $i^{th}$ lower-level player problem if and only if it is feasible (Constraint~\eqref{pne_sip:feas1}) and its objective value is less than that of any other feasible point (Constraint~\eqref{pne_sip:infinite}).
+Depending on the cardinality of the $Y_i$ sets, Problem~\eqref{pne_sip} may have an infinite number of constraints (for each $i$, $z_i$ is effectively an index for the last set of constraints \eqref{pne_sip:infinite}).
+Thus, \eqref{pne_sip} may be categorized as a semi-infinite program (SIP) (see e.g. \cite{guerravazquezEA08,stein12} for reviews).
+Whether or not \eqref{pne_sip} is truly infinitely constrained depends on the nature of the $Y_i$ sets; however, whether or not it is infinitely constrained does not complicate the following analysis and discussion.
+Thus, to allow for the most general context possible, we will refer to problem~\eqref{pne_sip} as an SIP.

-Once again, \eqref{gne_gsip} is a feasibility problem; evidently the most difficult constraint to handle is the ``infinite'' one \eqref{gne_gsip:infinite}.
+Once again, \eqref{pne_sip} is a feasibility problem; evidently the most difficult constraint to handle is the ``infinite'' one \eqref{pne_sip:infinite}.
 Thus, we can consider replacing the trivial objective with one which aims to minimize the violation of the infinite constraint.
 To this end, let

 When a player problem is unbounded, $\allg^*$ is extended real-valued.
-Define $\bar{\mbb{R}} = \mbb{R} \cup \set{-\infty,+\infty}$ (with the usual order), their Cartesian product $\bar{\mbb{R}}^m = \bar{\mbb{R}} \times \dots \times \bar{\mbb{R}}$, and the non-negative orthant $\bar{\mbb{R}}^m_+ = \set{ (w_1,\dots, w_m) \in \bar{\mbb{R}}^m : w_i \ge 0, \forall i }$.
+Define $\bar{\mbb{R}} = \mbb{R} \cup \set{-\infty,+\infty}$ (with the usual order), their Cartesian product $\bar{\mbb{R}}^m = \bar{\mbb{R}} \times \dots \times \bar{\mbb{R}}$, and the non-negative orthant $\bar{\mbb{R}}^m_+ = \set{ w \in \bar{\mbb{R}}^m : w_i \ge 0, \forall i \in I }$.

 In the following result, which characterizes equilibrium as a certain solution of an optimization problem, the objective can be thought of as a measure of ``disequilibrium,'' or roughly the dissatisfaction of all the players in aggregate.
 This depends on an $\bar{\mbb{R}}$-valued function $\mu$; a convenient choice is